Doxy.me complies with all relevant HIPAA rules and regulations.

 actively employs file integrity monitoring, log monitoring, rootchecks and process monitoring across our infrastructure.

-performs a nightly scan of our infrastructure to check for malware with signatures updated daily.
+performs a nightly scan of our infrastructure to check for malware against signatures that updated daily.

 uses for all servers and images the baseline configurations recommended by industry standard CIS Benchmarks and Security Content Automation Protocol (SCAP).

-automatically encrypts data at rest using full volume encryption and 256-bit AES encryption keys and use Amazon Web Services EBS encryption backed by an FIPS 140-2 key management infrastructure.
+automatically encrypts stored data using full volume encryption and 256-bit AES encryption keys and use Amazon Web Services EBS encryption backed by an FIPS 140-2 key management infrastructure.

 conducts regular penetration testing using both internal and third-party testers.